We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - panic disorder (PD)

 - obsessive-compulsive disorder (OCD)

 - social anxiety disorder (SAD)

 All groups reported improvements in their overall quality of life after 3 weeks of CBD treatment.
 The individuals who received CBD treatment for anxiety or depression reportedly experienced improvements in their ability to perform daily functions and reduce pain and anxiety or depression symptoms.

 70% of study participants reported some level of satisfaction with CBD treatment, ranging from good to excellent.
 Only 9.9% of participants experienced adverse side effects, such as sedation and vivid dreams.
-An even smaller portion of the study population (0.8%) reported worsening symptoms.
+A smaller portion of the study population (0.8%) reported worsening symptoms.

-The majority of study participants received one 25 milligram capsule of CBD once a day (mg/d).
+Most study participants received one 25-milligram capsule of CBD once a day (mg/d).
 A few participants received 50 or 75 mg/d.
 One individual with a history of trauma and schizoaffective disorder received up to 175 mg/d.